Vince Gill, Amy Grant headlining Saturday’s Grand Ole Opry. Here’s how you can watch.

 NASHVILLE, Tenn.
-(Gray News) - The Grand Ole Opry will broadcast around the world for its 4,917th consecutive Saturday night.
+(WVLT) — The Grand Ole Opry will broadcast around the world for its 4,917th consecutive Saturday night.

 The March 28 show will feature Vince Gill, his wife Amy Grant and daughters Jenny Gill and Corrina Grant Gill.